 Donna Coroiescu comforts a crying child while mom receives medical services.

 Jim Bonson, a veteran and physician assistant, worked with a translator to see as many patients as possible.
 He took the triage information and tried to delve a little more into their medical history, being thoughtful and thorough in his work and patiently maneuvering through his exams while staying aware of the cultural mores.

 Dentist Emily Pinedo traveled from Australia with her husband, Martin Bocchino, to take part in this medical mission.
 The two teamed with local dentists and dental hygienists to give the people some much needed dental care.
 They were extremely busy both days as access to this type of care is rare and in demand.
 The dreaded trip to the dentist, as we know it, was not an issue with this population.
 They were most thankful to find relief, in some cases to tooth pain that had been plaguing them for months.

-CERI is taking action where it is not easy, where few are willing to take the risks; where profound differences have been made.
-In return, the hearts and souls of our volunteers are forever changed, knowing they were part of something bigger than them.
+Partners and volunteers in India are taking action where it is not easy, where few are willing to take the risks; where profound differences have been made.
+In return, the hearts and souls of such servants are forever changed knowing they were part of something bigger than them.